flav27/rsna-classifier/README.md

     Total unique patients: 11913
     Total unique images: 54706

-For each patient there are multiple images of the L or R breast having MLO(mediolateral oblique) and CC(craniocaudal) views.
+For each patient there are multiple images of the L or R breast having MLO(mediolateral oblique) and CC(craniocaudal) views and
-The prediction required can be summarized as this: for each patient predict the probability of cancer for each of the breasts.
+The requirement is to predict the probability of cancer for each of the patients breasts.

 - imbalanced dataset with only 1158 images containing cancer from the total of 54706.
 - cancer size is very small relative to mammography